norsig/vpn-ca-api/README.md

 # Requirements
 This service requires a system running PHP and easy_rsa.
-This software was tested on Fedora 20 with PHP, the PDO database abstraction and Apache.
+This software was tested on CentOS 6 20 with PHP, the PDO database abstraction and Apache.

     $ yum install php easy-rsa php-pdo openvpn

 The software was designed to run with SELinux enabled.
-RPM packages are provided for Fedora and CentOS (RHEL).
+RPM packages are provided for CentOS (Red Hat Enterprise Linux).

 # Installation
 It is recommended to use the RPM of this software to install it.